Cycling74/rnbo.unity.audioplugin/README.md

 ## Project organization

-There are 2 pieces to this project.
+There are two pieces to this project.

 The first piece is our **RNBOTypes** package.
 This contains C# code that your custom plugin export will reference.
 If you create multiple plugins, they will all reference the same **RNBOTypes**